xealstudios/nixos-pi-zero-2/README.md

 ## OTG ethernet
 OTG ethernet is enabled by default and will force usb into device mode.
 Disable OTG ethernet to use the usb port.

+## Serial Console
+The serial console is enabled by default and can be disabled

 ## See also
 - [this issue](https://github.com/NixOS/nixpkgs/issues/216886)
 - [this gist](https://gist.github.com/plmercereau/0c8e6ed376dc77617a7231af319e3d29)